iosefa/PyForestScan/README.md

 ---

-For more information, check out the [documentation](https://pyforestscan.readthedocs.io/) or feel free to open an issue.
+For further information, dive into our [documentation](https://pyforestscan.readthedocs.io/) or open an issue.